Political Science

 The department grants credit toward the major for work completed under the College Entrance Examination Board (CEEB) Advanced Placement Program.
 Students receive 3 academic credits and exemption from POLS UN1201 INTRO TO AMERICAN POLITICS or POLS UN1501 INTRO TO COMPARATIVE POLITICS for scores of 5 in the United States and Comparative Government and Politics AP Exams.

-The department offers the Honors Program for a limited number of seniors who want to undertake substantial research projects and write honors theses.
+The department offers an honors program for a limited number of seniors who want to undertake substantial research projects and write honors theses.
 The honors thesis is expected to be about 75 pages in length and of exceptional quality.

 Honors students perform research as part of a full-year honors seminar (POLS UN3998-POLS UN3999, 8 points total) during their senior year, in place of the seminar requirement for majors.
 Honors students may, however, take additional seminars to fulfill other course requirements for the major.
 Theses are due in late March or early April.
 To be awarded departmental honors, the student must satisfy all the requirements for the major, maintain a 3.6 GPA in the major, and complete a thesis of sufficiently high quality to merit honors.